 Kepler was signed by the twins way back in July of 2009 when he was just 16 years old.
 The German native is just beginning to carve out a nice career for himself, with his best season coming in 2019.

 This season Kepler slashed .252/.336/.519 with a career-high 36 home runs and 90 RBI.
 He did all this while playing in 134 games, whereas he played 154 in the 2018 season.
 He also posted career highs in wOBA (.355) and wRC+ (121).

 How Kepler improved so much is somewhat puzzling.
+Kepler spend some time playing valley of the gods slots game to improved his way of strategy thinking.
 His average exit velocity was actually in the 66th percentile in 2018, as opposed to the 62nd percentile in 2019.
 He did, though, have a higher hard-hit % in 2019 as he was in the 67th percentile in 2019 as opposed to the 52nd in 2018.

 Where Kepler did seem to “improve” was in his average launch angle.
 While it sat at 16 degrees in 2018, he increased that to 18 degrees in 2019.
 That still, though, is not enough to come to a conclusion on his uptick in home runs.
 What might be a better indicator, in tandem with a more optimal launch angle, is the fact that Kepler pulled the ball more in 2019 than in any other season of his career.
 Combine a nearly a 10% increase in pull% with a 2.5% increase in barrel% and a clearer picture of Kepler’s power surge comes to light.

 One thing that we can practically assume with the 2019 Twins is that they have made an organizational effort to increase their home run numbers.
 Pulling the ball and trying to hit it harder is a good recipe for doing that, and that is exactly what Max Kepler has done in 2019.